Daniel DeSanto

-Daniel DeSanto is a Canadian actor.
+Daniel DeSanto (born 1980/1981) is a Canadian actor.

 Early life

 Raised in the Toronto suburb of Etobicoke, DeSanto made his acting debut at the age of 8 as the lead protagonist in Brown Bread Sandwiches (a.k.a.
 La famiglia Buonanotte), a film about Italian immigrants in Toronto written and directed by Carlo Liconti.
 Prior to his first screen role, DeSanto had been in a juice commercial with Canadian figure skating star Elizabeth Manley, and was an avid hockey player.
 He later attended Martingrove Collegiate Institute and graduated in 1999.
 After attending MCI, he then attended Ryerson University for Film Studies.

 Career

-DeSanto is best known for playing Tucker on Are You Afraid of the Dark?, his 2004 role as Jason in Mean Girls, The Assassin in The Boondock Saints II: All Saints Day, Matt in The Adventures of Dudley the Dragon, the TV show The Magic School Bus in which he voices Carlos Ramon, and for voicing Ray on the Beyblade series and voicing Blaine on Totally Spies.
-Daniel also provided the voice of Dave in Total Drama Pahkitew Island.
+DeSanto is best known for playing Tucker on Are You Afraid of the Dark?, his 2004 role as Jason in Mean Girls, The Assassin in The Boondock Saints II: All Saints Day, Matt in The Adventures of Dudley the Dragon, the TV show The Magic School Bus in which he voices Carlos Ramon, and for voicing Ray on the Beyblade series and voicing Blaine on Totally Spies!.
+DeSanto also provided the voice of Dave in Total Drama Pahkitew Island.